 In this example, we will move the STATUS column from the far right to the left of the form next to the PAGE column.

-Clicking on the second row/item in the column header allows you to filter the reported issues.
+Clicking on the second row/item in the column header lets you filter the reported issues.
 In this example, we will filter on the PAGE field, selecting only issues reported on the INTRO page.

-Clicking on the “funnel” shaped icon next to the column header name will also allow you to filter responses based on more than one category.
+Clicking on the “funnel” shaped icon next to the column header name will allow you to filter responses based on multiple categories.

 In this example, we will filter on issues classified as Spelling Errors and/or Randomize Responses.